-We are pleased to announce that we have four schools confirmed for our first RV12 project.
+We are pleased to announce that we have five schools confirmed for our first RV12 project.
 They are:

 Ashdale Secondary College, an Independent Public School in the Perth northern suburb of Darch, Western Australia, provides students with educational excellence, preparing them for a future of unlimited possibilities.
 Catering for students from Year 7 through to Year 12, they have a distinctive and innovative approach to education which motivates students and staff to strive to achieve their best.